-Echo basics: Mitral Valve
+Echo basics: Mitral Regurgitation

 The mitral valve is a dominant structure in most standard echocardiographic views.
 Understanding its anatomy in each window is essential for accurate assessment.